Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 ## What I Learned

+- How to create a Linux user.
-- Creating a Linux user with a home directory.
+- How to create a home directory for a new user.
-- Verifying a user account using `id`.
+- How to verify a user with `id`.
-- Setting and testing a user's password.
+- How to set and test a user password.
+- How to inspect a user's `/etc/passwd` entry.
-- Modifying user information using `usermod`.
+- How to modify user information with `usermod`.
+- How to configure password aging with `chage`.
-- Configuring account expiration using `chage`.
+- How to set an account expiration date.
-- Configuring minimum and maximum password ages.
-- Verifying password-aging settings.
-- Deleting a user and confirming that the account no longer exists.
+- How to delete a user and verify that the account no longer exists.